MyOutDeskLLC/SalesforcePhp/README.md

 SalesforcePhpApi, click the dropdown and select `View`

 1. Adjust the callback URL to match your local machine
-2. Copy the consumer secret and key into your credentials (creds.json) file
+2. Copy the consumer secret and key into your .env file
 3. Launch this project's `index.php` in a browser, it should redirect you to authenticate against the scratch organization

 #### OAuth Usage
 OAuth is implemented using [league/oauth2](https://oauth2.thephpleague.com/).
 The index.php has a sample of how to get OAuth working.
-The default `method` in `creds.json` is oauth.
+The default `AUTH_METHOD` in `.env` is oauth.

 Here is how it can work in your application:
 ```php